Barni5/fxap-deobfuscator/README.md

 ## ✅ Requirements

 - Java (automatically prompted on first run if not installed)
-- Internet connection for the Discord bot and license verification
+- Internet connection for the Discord bot and a cfx license key that owns the resource you want to decrypt
 - windows server